 Inside, the new-generation Altima gained a clean design with a simple HVAC interface, a large dash-top infotainment system, and more.
 It also gained a dose of sportiness with the addition of a flat-bottom steering wheel.

 The current Altima also boasts a long list of standard features, including 16-inch steel wheels, automatic headlights, cloth upholstery, a six-speaker AM/FM audio system, a 7-inch driver information display, an 8-inch touchscreen, SiriusXM, Apple CarPlay, Android Auto, and more.
-We expect this to remain the same in the 2021 Nissan Altima.

 Powering the 2021 Altima will be the same two engine options, starting with a standard 2.5-liter four-cylinder engine that produces up to 188 horsepower and 180 pound-feet of torque.
 This engine pairs with a continuously variable transmission and front- or all-wheel drive.
 The optional engine is a 2.0-liter turbocharged four-cylinder that produces 248 hp and 273 lb-ft of torque.
 This engine also mates with a CVT, but it comes only with front-wheel drive.

-The current Altima is an IIHS Top Safety Pick thanks to “Good” scores in all the crash tests and a “Superior”-rated standard automatic emergency braking system.
+The 2020 Altima is an IIHS Top Safety Pick thanks to “Good” scores in all the crash tests and a “Superior”-rated standard automatic emergency braking system.
 The only thing holding it from being a Top Safety Pick+ is its “Acceptable” headlight test.
 We expect the 2021 Altima to arrive with the same standard features and IIHS ratings.